 Why Nursing?
 10 Reasons to Become a Nurse

-There are a lot of reasons why nursing could appeal to you.
+There are so many reasons nursing might appeal to you.
 If you want to help sick and injured patients, have the opportunity to work in a variety of settings and serve as a solid role model for others in your life, nursing is an excellent way to make that happen.

 So what makes nursing such a great career option?
 We’ve compiled a list of the top 10 reasons why today is the right time for you to start your educational path toward a career in nursing.